 After operating the above 3 steps refresh the page point rescan should return to normal.

-2) If you encounter the inability to save the article or some plug-in settings.
-It may be blocked by security plug-ins, turn on learning mode to solve the problem.
+2) If you encounter that you cannot save articles, products or some plug-in settings, etc., it may be blocked by the security plug-in, turn on the learning mode to solve the problem.
 Click Wordfence > "Firewall".
 The red box below indicates "blocking complex attacks", which proves that it is not in learning mode.

 Select Learning Mode, check Auto Enable, and select an auto enable date.
 Tap "Save Changes" in the upper right corner.